 Day one

-Head to the south east Wales border town of Monmouth.
-A good a place as any to start your quest.
+Head to the South East Wales border town of Monmouth.
+A good a place as any to start the quest.
 It was the 12th Century Benedictine Monk Geoffrey of Monmouth whose book 'Historia Regum Britanniae' first popularised the Arthurian Legend.
-Visit Shire Hall to discover more about him and his birth town.
+Walk the Geoffrey of Monmouth trail around Monmouth which is 1.75 miles (2.75 km) long, and takes around 2hrs to complete.

-It is stated that Caerleon is the location of King Arthur’s legendary Camelot as well as the 'Round Table'.
+Head to Caerleon where it's stated that it was the location of King Arthur’s legendary Camelot, and the amphitheatre was the site of the 'Round Table'.
 While scholars argue about the location, even the existence of Camelot, few could disagree that Geoffrey of Monmouth's description of the Arthurian court held here was the inspiration for others.
 Author Alfred Tennyson visited Caerleon when he was writing Idylls of the King in 1856.
 He stayed in the Hanbury Arms, where he looked out over the River Usk and took walks through the countryside to draw inspiration.
+The National Roman Legion Museum is located within the remains of the ruined Roman fortress built in AD75 to guard the region.
+The amphitheatre (the most complete in Britain) and Europe's only Roman Legionary barracks can also be found on site.

 Continue south to visit Llanmelin Wood Hill Fort.
 Medieval manuscripts contain references to Arthur’s court being at Celliwig in Cerniw.
 Some believe Cerniw to be Coedkernew near Newport and Celliwig to be Llan-y-Gelli, or Llanmelin as it is known today.